Registering an UST

-What is the definition of a Category One Tank?
+What is the definition of a Category One Tank (COT)?

-ALL underground storage tanks except fuel oil storage tanks used for on-premises heating purposes or farm or residential tanks used for storing motor fuel.
+All USTs are COTs, except for: fuel oil storage tanks used for on-premises heating purposes, or farm or residential tanks used for storing motor fuel.

-In order to ensure that money is available for on-site cleanup of a release to the environment and compensation of third parties for bodily injury and property damage, owners or operators of petroleum underground storage tanks are required by federal and state law to demonstrate that they have the financial capability to pay for sudden and non-sudden accidental releases from their underground storage tanks.
-This requirement applies to category one tanks.
-A category one tank is an underground storage tank except for:
+In order to ensure that money is available for on-site cleanup of a release to the environment and compensation of third parties for bodily injury and property damage, owners or operators of petroleum USTs are required by federal and state law to demonstrate that they have the capability to pay for sudden and non-sudden accidental releases from their USTs.
+This requirement applies to all COTs, and is referred to as financial responsibility (FR).

-If the Petroleum Cleanup Fund is chosen as the mechanism to satisfy the financial responsibility requirement of the UST Permit, then a check for the first year tank assessment is required to accompany the UST Form.
+Note that if the Petroleum Cleanup Fund (PCF) is chosen as the mechanism to satisfy the financial responsibility requirement of the UST Permit, then a check for the first year tank assessment is required to accompany the UST form.
 Make check payable to the Treasurer, State of Vermont.

 The only fee required for registering a UST is a check for $15 made payable to the Town or City Clerk of the municipality in which the tank is located.
 This is a land record fee.
 The online UST Form is to be printed and mailed to the UST program.
 Program staff will send the form and your check to the town or city clerk. the form is recorded in the land records against the land owner’s name.
 For tanks that require a permit to operate, fees are $125 per tank per year.
 Note that a compartmental tank is considered one tank.